 3. Check how many devices are connecting at once

-Each router we review is challenged with dozens of wi-fi devices.
+Each router we test is challenged with dozens of wi-fi devices.
 We use a wide range, from computers and TVs to tablets, smartphones, game consoles and other smart tech, including app-controlled thermostats and lights.
 One thing is clear – the number of devices vying for an internet connection can seriously affect speed.

 You'll need to weigh this up if your router or your broadband speed isn't up to the task at hand.
 Consider which connected smart devices you really need and use, and how many devices are streaming music or video at the same time in the home.